BastilleBSD/bastille/docs/chapters/subcommands/cp.rst

 cp
 ==

-This command allows efficiently copying files from host to jail(s).
+This command allows efficiently copying files from host to container(s).

 .. code-block:: shell